-At the time Guildford Borough Council received the request to increase the number of elected parish councillors for East Clandon the Local Government electorate was 210.
-For the purpose of this review, we are required to forecast the expected growth in dwellings/traveller pitches for the Parish of East Clandon for the coming five years.
-None of the draft Local Plan Land Availability Assessment (LAA) or allocated sites fall within the East Clandon parish area and there are currently no planning permissions for additional homes.
-So taking this into account, there is no additional growth forecast in the next ten years at this point in time.
+At the time Guildford Borough Council received the request to increase the number of elected parish councillors for West Clandon the Local Government electorate was 1086.
+For the purpose of this review, we are required to forecast the expected growth in dwellings for the Parish of West Clandon for the coming five years.
+The expected growth during this time is 26 dwellings - this includes current planning permissions and draft Local Plan Land Availability Assessment sites/site allocations and is subject to change depending on future applications.